From fruit picking and summer schools to ski instructor training, the list of gap year ideas is huge. Let Prospects guide you through your options…

 Care and community

 Care volunteering includes social and youth work, childcare, au-pairing and donating time to schools and orphanages.
 Community work covers everything from agriculture to building projects.
 You will get the chance to make a difference to someone else's life as well as gaining self-sufficiency with such work.
-Inspire is a great site to find care and community opportunities further afield.
+Inspire is a great site to find care and community opportunities further afield, as is International Volunteer HQ.

 Passionate about preserving the planet?
 Then conservation work may be for you.
 Projects give you the chance to work with endangered wildlife, protect rainforests and conserve marine life, all while learning about issues affecting local communities.
 To save endangered species and support natural habitats abroad, a good starting point is Pod Volunteer.
 If you're looking for something closer to home, head to The Conservation Volunteers (TCV).